How to Lay a Patio

 When it comes to using the wacker plate, you should wear ear defenders and steel toe-capped boots for protection.

-Be cautious when using mortar mix, or slab layer, ensure you wear a dust mask, safety goggles & protective gloves.
+Be cautious when using mortar mix, or bedding mortar, ensure you wear a dust mask, safety goggles & protective gloves.
 Don’t forget to follow the manufacturer’s instructions on all of your products.

 garden gloves